AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Before we start unboxing values from boxes, we first need to demonstrate how the type of a box can be detected.
-The reason for this is simple: Unboxing a wrong type is forbidden and considered a severe error!<br>
+The reason for this is simple: Unboxing a wrong type is forbidden and considered a severe error.

-We cannot simply request a type from a box, because type information is nothing that C++ easily returns from a method.
+We cannot simply unbox a value if the type that was boxed is not known.
 Instead, unfortunately <b>type detection is a game of guessing!</b>.
 For making a guess, templated method \alib{boxing;Box::IsType} exists.
 This method has no arguments, but expects the type to "guess" as a template parameter.
 As the method's name suggests, the return value is boolean: